 In response to the increase in growth equity investing, NVCA launched the Growth Equity Group to collect and disseminate relevant information and shared practices to NVCA members who are active in this stage of investment.
 In addition to engaging in political advocacy on behalf of growth equity investors, the Growth Equity Group supports growth equity investors through education and networking opportunities.

-The Medical Industry Group (MIG) educates policymakers on the critical role America’s medical innovation plays in the U.S. healthcare system and high quality job creation, where and how disruptive innovations are developed, and the challenges currently facing the medical innovation system.
-MIG actively lobbies policymakers, educates stakeholders, and supports legislation to address the threats facing America’s medical innovation system.
-In 2010, MIG formed the Medical Innovation and Competitiveness (MedIC) Coalition, a powerful alliance between NVCA member firms and their early-stage portfolio companies focused on advocating for policies that foster medical innovation in the U.S. and ensure that we remain the primary incubator for global innovation.
+The Life Science Investor Group educates policymakers on the critical role America’s medical innovation plays in the U.S. healthcare system and high quality job creation, where and how disruptive innovations are developed, and the challenges currently facing the medical innovation system.
+The group actively lobbies policymakers, educates stakeholders, and supports legislation to address the threats facing America’s medical innovation system.
+In 2010, the group formed the Medical Innovation and Competitiveness (MedIC) Coalition, a powerful alliance between NVCA member firms and their early-stage portfolio companies focused on advocating for policies that foster medical innovation in the U.S. and ensure that we remain the primary incubator for global innovation.

 Strategic Communications Group